magician-project/magician_main_board/doc/connectors.md

 # Magician Main Board Connections

-Due to Magician being a research project (with a pending cascade round), there has been an effort to make the Magician Main board as expandable as possible, supporting a variety of operation modes using the same hardware.
+Due to Magician being a research project (with a pending cascade round) and hardware being very difficult to upgrade there has been an effort to make the Magician Main board as expandable as possible, supporting a variety of operation modes using the same hardware.

 When connecting the main board with the rest of the system, one must always keep in mind: